The Marvelous Wonderettes: Act I

 Missy then announces the nominees for that year's Prom Queen, who will get to choose her King after winning the vote.
 All four of the Marvelous Wonderettes are nominated along with Judy Carter, a girl with whom they have homeroom.
 Then it's time for the dreamcatcher, which will determine the order in which the girls will sing their solos.
 Suzy is selected to go first.
 In her giggly excitement, Suzy announces that her song is for her prom date, Ritchie, and then begins to sing "Stupid Cupid".
 Next up is Betty Jean, who sings "Lipstick on Your Collar", during which the audience discovers that her boyfriend, Johnny, has been cheating on her with Cindy Lou.
 A confrontation between the two girls is broken up by Suzy, who urges Betty Jean to calm down and continue with the performance.
 Cindy Lou is up next and sings "Lucky Lips".
 Betty Jean stands in the background mocking her performance, attempting to thwart Cindy Lou, but once again, Cindy Lou recovers gracefully.
 The only one left to sing is Missy, who sings "Secret Love".
 After her song, she announces that her secret love is Mr. Lee, the girl's Songleader Leader.
 Mr. Lee (who was chosen from the audience at the top of the show), is brought on stage and the girls serenade him with the songs "Mr. Lee", "Born Too Late", and "Teacher's Pet".

 After returning Mr. Lee to his seat, an announcement is made over the loudspeaker that it's time for the talent portion of the Prom Queen competition.
-Missy explains that in order to keep things moving along, the rules committee has decided that all the girls will perform their talents simultaneously and only have 30 seconds in which to perform.
+Missy explains that to keep things moving along, the rules committee has decided that all the girls will perform their talents simultaneously and only have 30 seconds in which to perform.
 Judy Carter has been excused from the talent portion because of a doctor's appointment.
 The girls scramble to set up their talents.
 Cindy Lou shows off a myriad of poses, Missy sings her best note over and over again, Suzy uses a lemon twist while blowing giant bubbles with her gum, and Betty Jean rushes to set up her fire baton routine, but the buzzer goes off before she has time to even light the baton.